 Unusually for front of house staff, he started his training in the kitchen, wanting to be a chef.
 This experience has added to his understanding of food and menus when helping and guiding customers, as well as working with the chefs to develop new creations.

 Passionate about the industry as well as the local community, James hopes to further develop the reputation that has been built here over the years while working with the community and supporting and showcasing some of the best of what Sussex has to offer.

-Originally from Sussex, Simon trained at the Gable School of Cookery in Bristol before starting his career at Jack’s in Bristol, where he met fellow chef Alan Doyle, now working with him in the kitchen at the Rose and Crown.
-Positions at In Vino Veritas and Café Delice in Brighton followed, prior to a return to Bristol to work with Alan once more at The Glassboat.
+Originally from Sussex, Simon trained at the Gable School of Cookery in Bristol before starting his career at Jack’s, also in Bristol.
+Positions at In Vino Veritas and Café Delice in Brighton followed, prior to returning to Bristol once more at The Glassboat.

 Simon returned to Sussex in 2011 to take on the role as sous chef at Jeremy’s restaurant in Borde Hill, before opening his own restaurant here at the Rose and Crown with his father Mark in 2014.
 To which they later sold to James in 2019 when Mark retired, with Simon remaining as head chef.